jerbaroo/flask-access/README.md

-When a user attempts to access an endpoint, Flask-Access will load the current user object `u` and run `u.has_access(rights)`, the `rights` that get passed in are the arguments you specified in `@flask_access.require` for the current endpoint.
+When a user attempts to access an endpoint, Flask-Access will load the current user object `u` and run `u.has_access(rights)`, the `rights` that get passed in are the arguments you specified in `flask_access.require` for the current endpoint.

 If a user object has no `has_access` method, or if `has_access` returns anything